William Townley: Season 1888-1889

 Townley was capped twice for England, in 1889 and 1890, scoring two goals in the second of those matches, which was a 9–1 victory over Ireland.
-In 1894 he moved to Darwen and played there for six years before joining Manchester City, where his playing career ended after he suffered a serious head injury.
+In 1894, he moved to Darwen and played there for six years before joining Manchester City, where his playing career ended after he suffered a serious head injury.

 Coaching career

-At the end of his playing years Townley took up coaching as a profession, and as the opportunities were limited in England he left for the continent where football was beginning to develop a serious following.
-In Germany, as in the rest of Europe at the time, the game was strictly amateur in character and players often had to contribute to team expenses.
+At the end of his playing years, Townley took up coaching as a profession; as the opportunities were limited in England, he left for the continent, where football was beginning to develop a serious following.
+In Germany, as in the rest of Europe at the time, the game was strictly amateur in character, and players often had to contribute to team expenses.
 For a club to have a coach was not yet a matter of course, but rather a luxury, as it was more common then for a senior player or club functionary to fill the role and carry out the tasks of a coach.
 Coaches were often hired for special occasions only, or for a brief period to help develop the skills of a team, before they moved on.

-Townley's first coaching job was with DFC Prague who were beaten by VfB Leipzig in Germany's first national championship staged in 1903.
+Townley's first coaching job was with DFC Prague, who were beaten by VfB Leipzig in Germany's first national championship staged in 1903.
 He later joined Karlsruher FV, losing finalists in 1905, and led them to a their only national title in 1910.

-The following year he was hired by the northern Bavarian club SpVgg Fürth.
-This club owned the most advanced facilities in Germany and was quickly becoming the largest club in the country with a membership approaching 3,000.
-Two months after his arrival Fürth lost against English side Newcastle United only 1–2.
-He guided the club to its first two Bavarian championships (Ostkreismeisterschaft) which heralded the onset of a golden era that would last into the 1930s which saw the club become one of the most dominant football sides in the country.
+The following year, he was hired by the northern Bavarian club SpVgg Fürth.
+This club owned the most advanced facilities in Germany, and was quickly becoming the largest club in the country with a membership approaching 3,000.
+Two months after his arrival, Fürth lost against English side Newcastle United 2–1.
+He guided the club to its first two Bavarian championships (Ostkreismeisterschaft), which heralded the onset of a golden era that would last into the 1930s, and which saw the club become one of the most dominant football sides in the country.

-In December 1913 Townley got the call from Bayern Munich, but on a loan arrangement he re-joined Fürth in April of the following year to guide them through the national championship rounds.
-In the final Fürth captured its first national title, defeating defending champions VfB Leipzig, holders of a then record three German titles.
+In December 1913, Townley got the call from Bayern Munich, but on a loan arrangement he re-joined Fürth in April of the following year to guide them through the national championship rounds.
+In the final, Fürth captured its first national title, defeating defending champions VfB Leipzig, holders of a then record three German titles.
 It is not clear, but he may then have returned to Munich, before the horrors of World War I overtook the continent, obscuring knowledge of Townley's activities during this period.